Jud/Objectedb/README.md

             $product->model	= '1';
         $product->save();
     ?>
+Note that none of the fields listed actually correspond with DB columns.
+Name, price, description, color, and model could have been called anything.
+The only thing you will need to define are the fields that you want indexed (aka searchable).

-How to look up an Object by an index.
+###How to look up an Object by an index.
     <?php
         $product = Product::findByModel(1);
     ?>